RakhithJK/dbeaver-dbeaver-wiki/Database-Object-Editor.md

 ![](images/ug/Metadata-editor.png)

-The object`s path shows the chain of all its parent entities.
+The object's path shows the chain of all its parent entities.
 The entities are clickable: clicking an entity in the path, depending on its nature, either shows its children or opens an editor or a settings window.

 The toolbar contains different tools on each of the three tabs.